AUTISM SPECTRUCM DISORDER

 Communication therapy / Speech Therapy / Auditory Training

-This therapy is used to treat autistic children who are unable to communicate verbally or to initiate language development.
-In young children with the disorder, speech therapy may be used to help the child gain the ability to speak.
+Communication therapy is used to treat autistic children who are unable to communicate verbally or to initiate language development.
+In young children with the autism, speech therapy may be used to help the child gain the ability to communicate and speak.
+Children with sensory dysfunction require sensory integration therapy along with speech therapy.
+Mostly isolated speech therapy makes no sense.

 Special Education / Remedial Education